- What are the risks associated with investment?

 The National Security and Investment Act 2021 (NSI Act)

-The NSI Act will give businesses and investors the certainty and transparency they need to do business in the UK while protecting the UK’s national security.
-It will provide the Government with powers to scrutinise and intervene in acquisitions of control of qualifying entities and assets.
-The legislation will commence on 4 January 2022.
-Once in force, the call-in power in the Act may be used in relation to acquisitions that took place on or after 12 November 2020.
+The NSI Act gives businesses and investors the certainty and transparency they need to do business in the UK while protecting the UK’s national security.
+It provides the Government with powers to scrutinise and intervene in acquisitions of control of qualifying entities and assets.
+The legislation came into force on 4 January 2022 and the call-in power in the Act may be used in relation to acquisitions that have taken place since 12 November 2020.

 Further information on the NSI Act is available at GOV.UK.